mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ```
 If you want to exclude these constraints and skip their formation, you can use the `capability = false` keyword within the  [`dcOptimalPowerFlow`](@ref dcOptimalPowerFlow) function.
 By specifying this keyword, you indicate that the problem does not involve active power capability constraints.

+Finally, we provide the [`deleteCapability!`](@ref deleteCapability!) function to delete the active power capability constraint associated with a specific generator.

 ---

 ##### Active Power Piecewise Constraints